EricaReis/CSharpOOConcepts/README.md

 - 🌱 Basic syntax and structure
 - 🔁 Loops and conditionals
 - 🧮 Functions and methods
-- 🧰 Object-oriented programming (coming soon!)
+- 🧰 Object-oriented programming
 - 🧪 Small practice problems
-- 📚 Notes and comments to help me (and maybe you!) understand better
+- 📚 Notes and comments to help me understand better

 ## 🛠️ Why This Repo?